Catalysts/makethings/workshops/3d/modelling.md

 Use the predefined dice model from the right menu bar & the numbers also found there.
 Feel free to experiment.

 ## Additional tasks
 Do you feel good with your skills?
 If so let’s get to the next step.
-Iff not keep on experimenting or ask us for some help.
+If not keep on experimenting or ask us for some help.

 ### Utilize your 3D modelling skills to make something useful
 We dare you to design and model a bottle opener and since the material we will be printing with is not so strong, we will be using a coin in the design, so it will be more sturdy and open the bottle instead of breaking ;)